 Medication: Carry prescription medication in original packaging, along with your doctor’s prescription.
 Most prescription medications, except psychotropic types, can be obtained at Korean pharmacies (brand names often differ).
 Local pharmacies will require a prescription from a Korean doctor.

 Update vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

-Road Conditions and Safety: Roads are well-paved, traffic lights are functional, and most drivers comply with basic traffic laws.
-The Republic of Korea, however, has a significantly higher traffic fatality rate than does the United States.
+Road Conditions and Safety: Roads are well-paved, traffic signals functional, and most drivers comply with basic traffic laws.
+Korea has a significantly higher traffic fatality rate than the United States.
 Causes of accidents include excessive speed, frequent lane changes without signaling, running red lights, aggressive bus drivers, and weaving motorcyclists.
 It is recommended that you photo document any traffic accidents.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of the Republic of Korea's Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of the ROK's air carrier operations.
 Further information may be found on the FAA's Safety Assessment Page.

 Maritime Travel: Mariners planning travel to South Korea should check for U.S. maritime advisories and alerts at the U.S. Department of Transportation’s Maritime Security Communications with Industry WebPortal.
 Information may also be posted to the U.S. Coast Guard homeport website and as a broadcast warning on the National Geospatial-Intelligence Agency’s website.